crabml/crabml/README.md

-# ggml-rs
+# crabml

-ggml-rs is an experiment to reimplement GGML in rust, still WIP.
+crabml is an experiment to reimplement GGML in rust, still WIP.

 - [x] GGUF Format V1 & V2
 - [ ] parsing quantized data